BRIEF SUMMARY OF BASEMENT WORKSHOP EARLY YEARS

 - Eleanor Yung, co-founder

-With a team of eight other graduate students,4 Danny Yung mobilized fifty bilingual college students going from door to door to interview Chinatown residents and another twenty-five graduate students to conduct building surveys and make site evaluations.
+With a team of eight other graduate students4, Danny mobilized fifty bilingual college students going from door to door to interview Chinatown residents and another twenty-five graduate students to conduct building surveys and make site evaluations.
 The Chinatown Study gave much clarity on the living conditions and hardships of the residents, how they had to struggle to sustain their livelihood and survive in the U.S. It was completed and published in 1970 in line with the 1970 Census collection, which at that time identified people as black, white, or others.
 Asian was not a category.

-Danny Yung believed that materials gathered from the community should remain in the community, and that accurate data would provide a foundation for relevant actions beneficial to the community.
-In the spring of 1970, he rented a basement space at 54 Elizabeth Street in Chinatown.
-The physical space, not only used to store materials, but also became a place where many people would gather, particularly college students and young people.
-Starting with the student recruits for the Chinatown Study and their friends, it became a hub, a hangout place in Chinatown for young Asian Americans from all over.
+Danny believed that materials gathered from the community should remain in the community, and that accurate data would provide the foundation for relevant and necessary programs and actions.
+That Spring of 1970, he rented the basement space with a two year lease, to do just that and much more.
+The physical space, used not only to store materials, but also became a place where many people would gather, particularly college students and young people.
+With the student recruits for the Chinatown Study and their friends, it became a hub, a hangout place in Chinatown.
+"Let's go eat in Chinatown...I'll meet you at the Basement" became an often heard phrase.
+Started by mostly foreign born graduate students and many undergraduate Chinese Americans, it quickly expanded to include others and the term Asian American easily and appropriately adopted.

 All ideas and discourses were welcome, and nothing was impossible